Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 What Happens During the National Saint David’s Day Parade?

-Annually on March 1 in Cardiff City Center, the National St. David’s Day Parade takes place as a celebration of the culture and heritage of Wales.
+The National St. David’s Day Parade, held annually on March 1 in Cardiff City Center, celebrates the culture and heritage of Wales.

-This festivity is a non-military parade bringing together a variety of cultural groups, students, and musicians.
+This festivity is a non-military parade that brings together a variety of cultural groups, students, and musicians.
 It also brings a large number of people dressed in traditional Welsh clothing.
-St. David’s flag – a yellow cross on a black background – including the red-and-yellow lions associated with the Welsh princes will also be visible together with the sea of red dragon banners and flags.
+St. David’s flag—a yellow cross on a black background—including the red-and-yellow lions associated with the Welsh princes will also be visible, together with the sea of red dragon banners and flags.

 The event usually begins in the Civic Centre of Cardiff.
 It then makes its way down to Hayes, where the audience sings the national hymn, Hen Wlad Fy Nhadau, in unison.